North Carolina Highway 16: Route description

 NC 16 begins as a two-lane road in Waxhaw, from its intersection with NC 75 (Main Street), it travels north along Broome Street to Weddington, where it widens to four-lane and becomes Providence Road.
 After crossing the Union-Mecklenburg county line, it enters Charlotte's city limit.
 Along Providence Road, NC 16 connects with I-485 (exit 57) and NC 51 (Pineville-Matthews Road).
 In the Cherry neighborhood, Providence Road becomes 3rd Street; at the intersection of Charlottetowne Avenue, northbound NC 16 changes over to 4th Street, while southbound remains on 3rd Street.
 As NC 16 enters Uptown Charlotte, it merges with I-277/US 74 (John Belk Freeway, exit 2A); southbound travelers will encounter an awkward u-turn at 3rd Street to get on over to 4th Street.
 Going counter-clockwise around Uptown Charlotte, John Belk Freeway becomes Brookshire Freeway (with US 74 leaving to follow Independence Boulevard out of the city); at the I-77/US 21 interchange (exit 5/exit 11), NC 16's concurrency with I-277 ends and the highway becomes Brookshire Boulevard.
 In the Oakview Terrace neighborhood, NC 16 connects with I-85 (exit 36).
 In the Paw Creek neighborhood, NC 16 connects again with I-485 (exit 16) before leaving the Charlotte city limits.
-Crossing Rozzelles Ferry Bridge at Mountain Island Lake/Catawba River, NC 16 enters Gaston County.
+In this vicinity, NC 16 becomes expressway standard, crossing the Rozzelles Ferry Bridge over Mountain Island Lake/Catawba River, also entering into Gaston County.

-At Lucia, NC 16 Business splits from mainline NC 16, where it travels 16.2 mi through Lowesville, Triangle and Denver, before merging back at Chronicle.
-NC 16 through Gaston, Lincoln and southeast Catawba County is a four-lane expressway, with superstreet design at some at-grade intersections.
+In Lucia, NC 16 Business splits from mainline NC 16, where it travels 16.2 mi through Lowesville, Triangle and Denver, before merging back at Chronicle.
+NC 16 through Gaston, Lincoln and southeast Catawba County features the superstreet design with some at-grade intersections.
 Speed limit is 65 mph on this portion of highway.
 Entering into the Killian Crossroads going to Newton, NC 16 drops to 55 mph.
 Also heading towards Newton, NC 16 Business splits and follows the old alignment through downtown Newton and Conover, while mainline NC 16 travels along a four-lane bypass east of both cities.
 After crossing I-40 (exit 132), NC 16 Business rejoins mainline NC 16, continuing north as a two-lane rural highway.
 At Lookout Shoals Lake/Catawba River, NC 16 enters Alexander County.

 Traveling through Millersville and Isenhour Park, NC 16 connects with US 64 and NC 90 in Taylorsville.
 Continuing north, the highway meanders through the Brushy Mountains, entering Wilkes County at Kilby Gap (1657 ft).
 At Moravian Falls, NC 18 merges with NC 16 as the highway straightens out towards Wilkesboro.
 At US 421 (exit 286A), switches concurrency as NC 18 continues into downtown Wilkesboro.
 After 4 mi, NC 16 splits with US 421, which continues towards Boone.
 In a northwesterly direction, NC 16 travels through Millers Creek and Wilbar before ascending along Piney Ridge and entering Ashe County at Horse Gap (3110 ft, highest point along route).